c123ir/Haderboon/CURSOR_AI_PROJECT_RULES.md

-# Haderboon Project - Rules for AI Assistant (Cursor AI)
+# Haderboon Project - Rules for AI Assistant ( AI)

 This document provides the core rules and architectural guidelines for the "Haderboon" project.
 Adhere to these rules strictly to maintain consistency and achieve the project's goals.